 Also super easy?
 Sharing it over your Facebook, Instagram, Twitter, Instagram, Google+ and LinkedIn pages.
 You can also like or follow us on Facebook, Instagram and Twitter, and share or re-tweet it directly from our accounts.
 Scroll down below for sample social media posts you can customize.

 5. Matching Gifts

 Double your donations by asking your donors if their company offers a Matching Gifts program.
 If they do, their $25 donation turns into $50 when they complete their company’s Matching Gift form.
-Simply attach the paperwork to your 2019 Pledge Form, and you’ll get the credit–plus a matching gift tumblr.
+Simply attach the paperwork to your 2019 Pledge Form, and you’ll get the credit–plus a matching gift winter hat.

 Participant tools and tips